hikari-crescent/hikari-crescent/README.md

 ### Autocomplete
 Autocomplete is supported by using a callback function.
-This function returns a list of tuples where the first value is the option name and the second value is the option value. `str`, `int`, and `float` value type can be used.
+This function returns a list of tuples where the first value is the option name and the second value is the option value. `str`, `int`, and `float` value types can be used.

 ```python